 They use highly affordable and easy-to-use tools, such as ChartExpo, to visualize their data for actionable insights.

-A restaurant owner used the ChartExpo to visualize data from a survey.
+A restaurant owner used ChartExpo to visualize data from a survey.
 Essentially, the restaurant owner wanted to know the target market’s sentiment (i.e. likeability of the brand).

 Take a look at the chart below.